g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

 set protocols ospf3 realm ipv4-unicast import import-ospf3
 set protocols ospf3 import import-ospf3
 ```
-This way, we are tagging the ISIS routes exported into OSPFv3, and rejecting them on the other router.
-So, loop avoided.
+This way, we are tagging the IS-IS routes exported into OSPFv3, and rejecting them on the other router.
+So, the loop is avoided.
 ```
 root@R4> show route 10.0.0.0/24 active-path